AlejandroAMarin/BIMSA/README.md

 ```

 ## For developers
-This section is aimed to users who are curious about the structure and basic functionallity of a UPMEM application.
+This section is aimed at users who are curious about the structure and basic functionality of a UPMEM application.

-UPMEM applications are composed mainly by a host file and a DPU kernel file.
+UPMEM applications are composed mainly of a host file and a DPU kernel file.
 Both files are written in regular C using UPMEM library directives.

-The DPU kernel file is compiled using the UPMEM SDK directive.
+The DPU kernel file is compiled using the UPMEM SDK command.

-The host file is compiled using the regular gcc, but using the includes of UPMEM libraries inside the code.
+The host file is compiled using the regular GCC, but using the UPMEM libraries includes inside the code.

 Once both files are compiled, the host file will run and manage the DPU kernel code by using the UPMEM library directives.